 When it comes to running a business that succeeds, you need goals.
 And you need a way to keep yourself accountable for these goals.

-A great way to do that, and the first thing to do, is to write it all down.
+A great way to do that, and the first thing to do, is to write it all down in a comprehensive business plan.
 By writing it down, you're making it real.
 You're committing to following through on your plans and taking a stand.

 It's easy to say you'll do something and then never get it done.
 In meetings, on phone calls and even in emails -- we all say we can do something without putting in the effort and commitment to truly see it through.